la2050/archive/_projects/2015/popup-venue-for-2016-hollywood-fringe.md

    Pop-Up Technical Director: Oversee technical aspects of venue during installation, rehearsal and performance.
 Will manage installation of seating, staging, lighting, sound and video systems.
 Will also oversee setup crews, provide training/assistance during technical rehearsals and oversee system operations during performances.
 Estimated budget: $5,000

    Pop-Up Front of House Manager: Run a customer-friendly operation, including box office, seating assistance, ushering, catering and sanitation.
 Estimated budget: $5,000
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The popup venue project has been budgeted at $148,000.
-HFF is currently applying for grant funding to cover the additional costs.

-   Subsidized rent from the pop up venue should cover $10,000-$15,000 of the additional costs.
-Any other costs will be covered by the Hollywood Fringe organization's budget.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Direct Costs:
-   Lighting/Power: $20,000
-   Sound: $4,000
-   Projection: $4,000
-   Masking: $4,000
-   Building Rental: $40,000
-   Space Improvement: $6,000
-   Seating: $6,000
-   Marketing (including manual production): $10,000

-   Personnel:
-   Producer/Booker: $10,000
-   Tech Director: $5,000
-   Master Electrician: $5,000
-   Stage Hands: $9,000
-   Front of House/Box Office: $15,000
-   Lighting Designer: $2,000
-   Security: $6,000
 How do you plan to scale the success of your proposal?: >- As part of the proposal, HFF believes that a successful pop up venue in 2016 will act as a catalyst for an additional 1-3 pop up venues to be established